Embrace the Good Life

 A spirit quest begins whenever we desire to improve ourselves, to reach for deeper meanings, to appreciate worthwhile values in life.
 At first, we may feel guilty or regretful, but this initial sense of unworthiness will pass and, from the positive desire to better ourselves, we gain the impetus for real change.

 To change anything requires the desire to do so.
-Desires drive us forward, they motivate us, but they are not necessarily evil or misguided.
+Desires drive us forward—they motivate us.
+They are not necessarily evil or misguided.
 Even in the Buddhist tradition, there is a distinction made between tanhā, which refers more to desires of the flesh, and chanda, which is a positive desire to act, such as a desire for enlightenment.
-It is impossible to achieve much in our personal lives unless we desire it to be so, no matter what the endeavor.
+It’s impossible to achieve much in our personal lives unless we desire it to be so, no matter what the endeavor.

 We should never be discouraged by any perceived lack of spirituality on our part.
 The very fact that we feel poor in spirit is what brings about our desire for self-improvement—a desire to change for the better.
 It is, indeed, a divine blessing, one that opens the door to a truly spiritual life.